-- Title I parents and families have the right to request the qualifications of their child's teachers - How are you notified of this right and what is the process for making a request? - You can request it from veronica.hall@cms.k12.nc.us - Request should be completed within 30 days.
+- Title I parents and families have the right to request the qualifications of their child's teachers - How are you notified of this right and what is the process for making a request? - You can request it from the school by email: latoyad.roberts@cms.k12.nc.us and rhiannone.riley@cms.k12.nc.us - Request should be completed within 30 days.